-The condition and appearance of our skin is key to our overall health and wellbeing.
-When skin is in good condition it works hard to protect our bodies from environmental stressors such as irritants, allergens and microbes, regulates temperature and looks and feels smooth, calm, well hydrated and even in colour.
+The condition and appearance of our skin is key to our overall well being.
+When skin is in good condition it works hard to protect our bodies from environmental stressors such as irritants, allergens and microbes, regulates temperature and looks and feels smooth, calm, well hydrated and even in color.
 There are many factors – both internal and external – that affect skin condition and influence how it looks and feels.
-For example, because of its compromised skin barrier, hypersensitive skin is more prone to irritation than well-balanced skin.
 Some factors we cannot influence, but many we can.
 Careful skincare can protect skin and keep it looking younger for longer.

 There are also some diseases – such as diabetes and kidney disorders – that can impact on skin condition.